Real HR Stories: What NOT to Do

 Any of you have hiring experience?

-Please add your own “Oh no they DIDN’T!” applicant stories in the comments below!
+Send me your own “Oh no they DIDN’T!” applicant stories!